Bases

 Devel builds

-build-base must be devel must be defined when base is unstable.
+build-base must be devel when base is unstable.

 Unstable means that the base snap has not been released to the stable channel.